Essential WordPress Plugins for your Craft Seller Blog or Shop

 There are, of course, many more sorts of plugins out there to make your website look and function in all sorts of exciting ways.
 One of the best things about WordPress is the ability to really customise your site to what you want.

 I would love to hear about the plugins you use on your own craft seller blog or shop.
 Do you agree with my favourites?
 Are there some you would like to recommend?
-Please leave your comments on the show notes on the Tin Teddy blog.
+Please leave your comments below.

 The next episode of the Craft Seller Success podcast, episode 24 is called Free Websites that could Help Your Craft Business, it will be out on the 5th of March 2019.